keu/docs/software/environment-variables.md

 The CLI will look for `.env` by default, but if you want to specify multiple files, make `.env` a top-level directory and create sub-files within that folder.

-In other words,your project might look like the following:
+In other words, your project might look like the following:

 ```
 my_project